Portfolio-Allan-Rolle/100AngularChallenges/README.md

 6. Build a top of page component that is displays when pass the 400px and brings to top of the page.
 7. Routing
 8. Lazy loading routes
+9. Build a pipe that truncates text that is longer than 100 characters by default and appends '...'